The Most Beautiful Places to Visit in Colorado

 Distance from Denver: 64 miles north, 90-minute drive

 With nicknames ranging from Fort Fun to the Napa Valley of Beer, whatever you call Fort Collins, you can’t call it a bad place to be.
 The town once made famous by the bizarre 2009 “Balloon Boy” hoax is also famously the home of craft OG New Belgium Brewing Company as well as a vibrant Old Town downtown district packed with bars and restaurants more than worthy of your patronage.
 For live music at another unique outdoor Colorado venue, head 30 miles west of Fort Collins to catch a show at the Mishawaka Amphitheatre, known as “The Mish” by locals.

 Distance from Denver: 364 miles southwest, 6.5-hour drive

-One of the most stunning mountain towns in not just Colorado but the entire world, your first look at the awe-inspiring mountain backdrops that greet you in historic downtown Telluride will leave your jaw on the floor.
+One of the most stunning mountain towns in not just Colorado but the entire world, Telluride’s awe-inspiring mountain backdrops greeting you upon arrival to historic downtown will leave your jaw on the floor.
 Pick it back up and board the free ski gondola (which runs most months of the year as the only public transportation service of its kind in America) to check out the sights as you bar and restaurant hop between downtown Telluride and Mountain Village, where the world-class Telluride Ski Resort is located.